President & CEO

 Chief Financial Officer

 Mary Lynn has many years of experience working with the revenue cycle in health care, most recently working with a Kansas City area company called Claims Professionally Reviewed.
 Prior to that she worked with another company called EvolveMD, providing revenue cycle services to physician offices around the region.
 Mary Lynn also has experience with implementation of Electronic Medical Records, which is extremely valuable to us here at KidsTLC.
 She has been heavily involved in our conversion to ICD 10 coding since 2015.

 Chief Clinical/Operations Officer

-Mark Siegmund has been a counselor for 35 years in Missouri, New Hampshire, and Kansas working extensively with children, adolescents and families.
+Mark Siegmund has been a counselor for more than 35 years in Missouri, New Hampshire, and Kansas working extensively with children, adolescents and families.
 Mark has presented locally and nationally on Trauma-Focused Care, Youth with Sexual Behavior Problems and other topics such as Peaceful Parenting and Adolescent Development and Sexuality.
 Mark has worked with foster families and in residential care for over 20 years.
 He has formulated KidsTLC Autism Program which opened in 2012, and continues to work with a variety of distinguished experts in the field throughout the country.